Ethan-yt/guwenbert/README_EN.md

 `GuwenBERT`is a `RoBERTa` model trained on Classical Chinese text.

 In natural language processing, pre-trained language models have become a very important basic technology.
 At present, there are a large number of modern Chinese BERT models available for download on the Internet, but the language model of Classical Chinese is lacking.
-In order to promote the research of ancient Chinese and natural language processing, we released the Classical Chinese pre-trained language model called `GuwenBERT` based on Continue Training, which combines modern Chinese RoBERTa weights and a large number of Classical Chinese corpus to transform some of the language features of modern Chinese into Classical Chinese to improve performance.
+In order to promote the research of Classical Chinese and natural language processing, we released the Classical Chinese pre-trained language model called `GuwenBERT`.

+For common tasks in Classical Chinese: sentence segmentation, punctuation, and named entity recognition, the sequence labeling model is usually used.
+This type of model relies on pre-trained word vectors or BERT, so a good language model can greatly improve performance.
+In the NER task, our BERT is **increased by 6.3%** than the most popular Chinese RoBERTa.
+It performs as same F1 score as Chinese RoBERTa in only 300 steps, which is especially suitable for **small datasets with insufficient annotation corpus**.
+Our model can also reduce processes such as **data cleaning, data enhancement, introducing a dictionary**.
+In the evaluation, we only used a BERT+CRF model to reach second place.

-* `GuwenBERT` is based on the corpus `Daizhige Ancient Documents`, which contains 15,694 ancient Chinese books with 1.70 characters.
+* `GuwenBERT` is based on the corpus `Daizhige Classical Chinese Documents`, which contains 15,694 Classical Chinese books with 1.70 characters.
 All traditional characters are converted into simplified characters.

 * `GuwenBERT`'s vocabulary is based on Classical Chinese corpus taking high-frequency characters.
 The vocab size is 23,292.

+* Based on Continue Training, `GuwenBERT` combines modern Chinese RoBERTa weights and a large amount of Classical Chinese corpus to transfer some of the language features of modern Chinese to Classical Chinese to improve performance.

 ## Online Demo